 Activity Evidence that supports this approach Challenge number(s) addressed Further heightened parental involvement and engagement Lateness for disadvantaged pupils is minimised through effective tracking and parental engagement It is well proven that when home and school are demonstrating a consistent approach to teaching and learning the outcomes are significantly higher for learners.
 As such by engaging more with parents we are affording the best possible chances for positive outcomes for disadvantaged learners.
 Findings by the EEF also suggest supporting parents with their first child, promotes good practise in educational support with subsequent children.
-1,5 One page profiles created for PPG pupils created in direct consultation with families to ensure pupils' needs and strengths are fully understood and met Parental engagement £ £ £ £ £ A A A A A Moderate impact for very low cost based on estensive evidence £ £ £ £ £ A A A A A £5,276 (Learning mentor and PPG Lead) Extended opportunities to attend after school clubs and activities for children eligible for FSM.
+1,5 One page profiles created for PPG pupils created in direct consultation with families to ensure pupils' needs and strengths are fully understood and met Parental engagement Moderate impact for very low cost based on extensive evidence £ £ £ £ £2584 (Learning mentor and PPG Lead) Extended opportunities to attend after school clubs and activities for children eligible for FSM.
 Evidence indicates that, on average, pupils make two additional months' progress per year from extended school time by the targeted use of before and after school programmes.
-1,4,5 There is some evidence that disadvantaged pupils benefit disproportionately, making approximately three months' additional progress. £200 After school programmes that support and encourage children academically while providing stimulating environments and activities are more likely to have an impact on attainment.
-Clubs including sporting and non-academic clubs are also shown to be beneficial and help to increase engagement in school life.
+There is some evidence that disadvantaged pupils benefit disproportionately, making approximately three months' additional progress.
+After school programmes that support and encourage children academically while providing stimulating environments and activities are more likely to have an impact on attainment.
+Clubs including sporting and non-academic clubs are also shown to be 1,4,5 £0 beneficial and help to increase engagement in school life.
 Many of these opportunities are provided by staff at no additional cost to the budget.
 Most opportunities have either an Arts or Physical aspect to them, both of which are evidenced to impact positively.
 School has negotiated free places with some outside providers for children in receipt of FSM.
-This has reduced the cost of providing for this area of our provision considerably.
-Arts participation Moderate impact for very low cost based on moderate evidence $ \begin{pmatrix} $ Physical activity Low impact for very low cost based on moderate evidence Extending school time Moderate impact for moderate cost based on limited widence $ \begin{pmatrix} $

-Residential Trips/Outdoor Learning including day trips. £1000 (£100 per KS2 FSM child for residential visits £30 per FSM child for termly trips) Residential trips are proven to support growth mind sets, increase confidence and teach team building skills.
+This has negated the cost of providing for this area of our provision c.
+Arts participation Moderate impact for very low cost based on moderate evidence E E E E E Physical activity Low impact for very low cost based on moderate evidence £ £ £ £ £ Extending school time Moderate impact for moderate cost based on limited evidence £ £ £ £ £ £ Residential Trips/Outdoor Learning including day trips. £1281 (£105 per KS2 FSM child for residential visits £31.50 per FSM per annum child for termly trips) Residential trips are proven to support growth mind sets, increase confidence and teach team building skills.
 Children learn vital life skills of perseverance and resilience and this in turn impacts on their academic progress within lessons as they are able to apply these skills when back in the school environment.
+Budgeted school contributions to be raised by 5% to reflect rise in DFE PPG funding.
 1,4,5 Financial assistance with uniform purchases.
-Purchase of morning break snacks for all FSM pupils. (£10 per child per FSM child per half term? £760 School uniform supports the development of a whole school ethos and therefore supports discipline and motivation.
+Purchase of morning break snacks for all FSM pupils. (£12 per child per FSM child per half term) £1008 School uniform supports the development of a whole school ethos and therefore supports discipline and motivation.
 Purchasing uniform helps parents financially and helps the pupils feel a sense of belonging within the school that helps support their social and emotional well-being.
 Whilst there is limited evidence that this directly impacts attainment and progress, pupil voice gathered has demonstrated that it supports individuals in feeling part of the school community and their sense of belonging.
 This in turn impacts self confidence, self esteem and engagement with their school community.
 1,4,5